aleclarson/release/README.md

 - `-M --major` set release type to "major"
 - `-P --pre` prepend "pre" when used with `-p`, `-m`, or `-M`; otherwise, set release type to "prerelease"
 - `-R --rebase` update the current version (useful after a rebase)
-- `-u --stash` stash changes and untracked files
+- `-s --stash` stash changes and untracked files
 - `-x --exclude` globs excluded from the `latest` branch